AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getWebPagePreview**(`parameters`): `Promise`<[`webPage`](../modules/index.types.default.md#webpage-1)\>

-Returns a web page preview by the text of the message.
+Returns a link preview by the text of a message.
 Do not call this function too often.
-Returns a 404 error if the web page has no preview
+Returns a 404 error if the text has no link preview

 #### Parameters